|Phage particles as a tool for identifying metal binding peptides|

 That is the reason why the Biotechnology Department focuses on the selection and development of selectively binding biomolecules.
-These include, among others, microbial complexing agents such as siderophores, bacterial surface layer proteins (S-layers) as well as peptides.
-The latter are being selected and further developed with the phage surface display technology.
+These include, among others, microbial complexing agents such as siderophores and metal binding peptides.
+The latter are being selected and further developed with the phage surface display technology (Group BioKollekt).

 The team investigates the following topics:

-- Development of siderophore-based, biosorptive materials for selectively recovering metal ions (e.g., gallium) from dilute solutions
+- Development of siderophore-based, biosorptive materials and processes for selectively recovering metal ions (e.g., gallium) from dilute solutions

 - Selection and development of metal binding peptides using the phage surface display technology; development of protein- or peptide-based biocomposites for selectively recovering metal ions

 - Molecular characterization of biomolecule-metal interactions (in close cooperation with the HZDR Institute for Resource Ecology)

 - Process development for producing metal binding biomolecules

 - Jain, R.; Fan, S.; Kaden, P.; Tsushima, S.; Foerstendorf, H.; Barthen, R.; Lehmann, F.; Pollmann, K.